What is Natural Wine?

 What is a "Pét-Nat"?

-Short for "Pétillan Naturel" is simply the old fashioned or "Méthode Ancestrale" (French for Ancestral Method) way of making sparkling wine.
+Short for "Pétillan Naturel", this phrase is simply the old fashioned way for "Méthode Ancestrale" (French for Ancestral Method) way of making sparkling wine.
 Bottling the wine prior to fermentation completion produces carbon dioxide from the natural sugars in the grapes.
 This natural process gives the wine a fizzy and refreshing taste.
 Perfect for a hot summers day but acceptable for any occasion.